 CLUES: Systemic disease or prior abdominal surgery

-Postsurgical: vagotomy, partial ...
+Postsurgical: vagotomy, partial gastrectomy, blind loop with ...